-Before proceeding with the analysis, I first examine the effect of contemporaneous per-capita wealth at the state level (WEALTHpc) on the probability that both reforms were undertaken without including FERTILITY10.
+Before proceeding with the analysis, I first examine the effect of contemporaneous percapita wealth at the state level (WEALTHpc) on the probability that both reforms were undertaken without including FERTILITY10.
 The purpose of this exercise, reported in Table 2, is to verify that the data replicates the main finding of Geddes and Lueck (2002) who argued that the reforms were a result of the greater inefficiency associated with increased wealth under the system of coverture.
-The coefficients reported in the table are the marginal effects of the independent variables, where the latter are evaluated at their mean values.
+The coefficients reported in this table (as in Table 3) are the marginal effects of the independent variables, where the latter are evaluated at their mean values.